Codeinwp/woocommerce-product-addon/readme.txt

 💎 **Price Matrix with Discount**: Set tiered or discount prices on bulk purchases.
 [View Demo](https://demo-ppom-lite.vertisite.cloud/product/demo-for-price-matrix-discount/)

-💎 **Personalized Preview**: With the Personalization Preview feature, users can type text, customize font and see exactly how it will appear on the product image, offering a clear and interactive experience that boosts confidence in their purchase.
+💎 **Personalized Preview**: With the Personalization Preview feature, users can type text, customize font, and see exactly how it will appear on the product image, offering a clear and interactive experience that boosts confidence in their purchase.
 [View Demo](https://demo-ppom-lite.vertisite.cloud/product/basic-texter-input/)

-💎 **Quantities Pack Input**: The Quantities Pack input helps you to create a multiple choice product page, so that the user can insert and buy different quantities of the product's types from the same page.
+💎 **Quantities Pack Input**: The Quantities Pack input helps you to create a multiple-choice product page so that the user can insert and buy different quantities of the product's types from the same page.
 [View Demo](https://demo-ppom-lite.vertisite.cloud/product/quantities-pack-input/)

 💎 **Quantity Option Input**: The Quantity Option product might come in handy for extra services; for example, for any book bought, you receive a bookmark, but if you need more bookmarks, you can insert the quantity in the Quantity Option field.
 [View Demo](https://demo-ppom-lite.vertisite.cloud/product/quantity-option-input/)